 - Porcelain veneers,

-Is IV Sedation Beneficial For All Patients With Anxiety and Dental Fear?
+Sedation Dentistry For Anxiety and Dental Fear?

 The major benefit which IV sedation provides to the dental patients is improved dental and oral health in all severities of dental disease.
 IV sedation can be customized according to the level of anxiety which affects different patients.
 IV sedation enables the dental health care provider in performing simple as well as complex surgeries within no time.
 Multiple dental procedures are performed in a single appointment.
 Under IV sedation is is possible to get a lot of dental work done in one appointment.
 People who would normally need 3-4 appointments to get all their dental work done, may be able to get everything done in one IV sedation appointment.
 Typically, patients who undergo long sedation appointments do really well and have very minimal pain or swelling.
 This is thought to be because they are so comfortable and calm through out the procedures.

 Iv conscious sedation puts you in a dreamy and semi awake state of mind where you remain aware of your surroundings.
 On the other hand, general anesthesia is associated with complete loss of consciousness and you will be asleep during the whole procedure followed by an episode of recovery which can be quite tricky and embarrassing at times for you and your dental staff.

 Can Any Dentist Perform IV Sedation?

 Special training and expertise is needed for administration of IV sedation in the dental office.
 A dental anesthesiologist needs to do a rigorous sedation dental residency.
 Then the dentist must pass a test administered by the Dental Board of Examiners to receive a license to provide IV sedation as a dentist.
 It is better to consult an anesthesiologist if there is no trained sedation dentist available in the dental clinic.

 Can you take full mouth xrays under Iv sedation